zk4x/zyx/zyx-torch/README.md

 If neither of those options works for you, zyx-torch can install libtorch automatically, by enabling download-libtorch feature.

-For README, quick tutorial and source code, please visit [https://www.github.com/zk4x/zyx].
+For README and source code, please visit [github](https://www.github.com/zk4x/zyx).

 For more details, there is a [book](https://www.github.com/zk4x/zyx/tree/main/zyx-book).

 # Cargo features

-std - enables zyx-core/std
+- std - enables zyx-core/std
-download-libtorch - installs libtorch
+- download-libtorch - installs libtorch